 Skin cancer is a significant issue in New Zealand, and childhood sun exposure is a major risk factor.
-But the launch of an exciting new web app, 'NZ Playground Explorer', will help parents and caregivers make safer choices for their loved ones.
+But the launch of an exciting new web app, 'NZ Playground Explorer', will help parents and caregivers make safer To stay SunSmart, remember to: choices for their loved ones.